rafaelpasquini/traces-netsoft-2017/README.md

 Please, if you make any use of such datasets, please refer to it as follows:

-R. Pasquini, R. Stadler.
+Rafael Pasquini and Rolf Stadler.
 "Learning End-to-end Application QoS from OpenFlow Switch Statistics".
 In: 3rd IEEE Conference on Network Softwarization (IEEE NetSoft 2017), 3-7 July 2017, Bologna, Italy.

 The authors can be contact through: